Shamsuddin Ahmed (surgeon): Career

 Ahmed joined the Dhaka Medical College in 1947 as the house surgeon.
 The following year, he moved to Comilla Hospital as the chief and then Narayan Nagar School Hospital in 1952.
-In 1953, he started teaching in Sir Salimullah Medical College.
+In 1953, he started teaching at Sir Salimullah Medical College.
 From 1954 to 1955, he was the resident surgeon of Dhaka Medical College.
 He was the founding President of Pakistan Ambulance Corps.
 From 1955 to 1957 he was teaching the department of surgery in Chittagong Medical College.
-In 1962 he completed his Fellowship of the Royal Colleges of Surgeons from the Royal College of Physicians and Surgeons in London.
-After Which he served as the Assistant Professor in the Department of Surgery in Rajshahi Medical College from 1962 to 1964.
+In 1962 he completed his Fellowship of the Royal Colleges of Surgeons from the Royal College of Physicians and Surgeons in London, after which he served as an assistant professor in the Department of Surgery in Rajshahi Medical College from 1962 to 1964.

 From 1964 to 1967 he was the Civil surgeon of Sylhet.
 After which, he again worked as an Associate Professor of Department of Surgery in Rajshahi Medical College from 1967 to 1969.
 In 1969 he joined as the head of the department of surgery in Sylhet Medical College.
 After the start of Operation Searchlight on 25 March 1971 and the start of Bangladesh Liberation war, he started treating people injured in the conflicts.
 He established a blood bank and provided medical supplies to Mukti Bahini.
 He testified to an Italian investigation team against the actions of Pakistan Army.
 Most of the staff of the hospital had left.